How To Choose Fabric For Rag Quilts?

 What is the best fabric for rag quilt?

-Use a backing fabric that will complement your quilt.
-Remember, it will show in the seam allowances, and, if you use a light color for the quilt top, the backing fabric may show through (if it is very dark).
+Make sure that the backing fabric you choose goes well with the quilt.
+Keep in mind that it will be visible in the seam allowances, and that if you choose a light colour for the quilt top, the backing fabric can be visible through it (if it is very dark).

 How To Fringe Rag Quilts?